-- (1) 50 pounds for a dimensional violation of 1⁄2" or less, - (2) 100 pounds for a violation greater than 1⁄2" but not exceeding 1", - (3) 200 pounds for a violation greater than 1" but not exceeding 2", and - (4) if a violation exceeds 2", the bridge will not be approved for load testing and will not be eligible for awards in any category. - 9.3.1 The bridge shall not touch the river or the ground outside the footings.
-The river is 6'6" wide and the footings are 6'0" from the river banks. - 9.3.2 The bridge shall not extend more than 5'0" above the ground or river. - 9.3.3 The bridge shall not be wider than 5'0" at any location along the span. - 9.3.4 The bridge shall provide a straight rectangular vehicle passageway at least 3'7" wide that completely traverses the bridge from end to end.
-No part of the bridge, including nuts and bolts, shall be within that minimum width unless it is below the level of the decking support surfaces or at least 1'6" above the level of the decking support surfaces. - 9.3.5 Vertical clearance shall be provided under the bridge at all points directly over the river.
-The clearance shall be at least 1'6" high, measured from the surface of the river.
-No part of the bridge, including nuts and bolts, shall extend below this limit. - 9.3.6 Vertical clearance shall be provided under the bridge at all points directly over the ground.
-The clearance shall be at least 3 1⁄2" high, measured from the ground.
+- (1) 20 pounds for a dimensional violation of 1/4" or less, - (2) 100 pounds for a violation greater than 1/4" but not exceeding 1", - (3) 200 pounds for a violation greater than 1" but not exceeding 2", and - (4) if a violation exceeds 2", the bridge will not be approved for load testing and will not be eligible for awards in any category. - 9.3.1 The bridge shall not touch the river or the ground outside the footings.
+The river is 6'6" wide and the footings are 6'6" from the river banks. - 9.3.2 The bridge shall not extend more than 5'0" above the ground or river. - 9.3.3 The bridge shall not be wider than 5'0" at any location along the span. - 9.3.4 Vertical clearance shall be provided under the bridge at all points directly over the ground and river.
+The clearance shall be at least 1'6" high, measured from the surface of the ground or river.
 No part of the bridge, including nuts and bolts, shall extend below this limit.
-Exception: No clearance is required over the footings. - 9.3.7 The decking support surfaces shall be no more than 2'7" above the surface of the river or ground at any point.
+Exception: No clearance is required over footings except as necessary to apply restraint during the lateral load test described in sub-section 11.4.